Mass communication: Recorded music

 Recordings, developed in the 1870s, became the first non-print form of mass communication.
 The invention of the phonograph by Thomas Edison in the late 19th century, the graphophone by Alexander Graham Bell and Charles Tainter, and the gramophone by The Victor Talking Machine Company were the first competing mass media forms that brought recorded music to the masses.
-Recording changed once again in the 1950s with the invention of the LP (long play) vinyl record, followed eight track-tapes, then vinyl, and finally cassettes in 1965.
+Recording changed once again in the 1950s with the invention of the LP (long play) vinyl record, followed by eight-track tapes, then vinyl, and finally cassettes in 1965.
 Compact discs (CDs) followed and were seen as the biggest invention in recorded arts since Thomas Edison.
 Nowadays, recorded music is usually listened to using streaming platforms such as Apple Music, YouTube Music, SoundCloud, and Spotify, which are becoming the primary sources of music recordings.
 Even with the progression into digital music, vinyl and cassettes remain popular physical forms of music.